RUCOGS/cogs-party/README.md

 # ⚙ COGS Party

 A party game with a collection of club member made minigames.
-Every semester, members work together to contribute a single minigame to COGS party.
+Every semester, members work together in small groups to contribute minigames to COGS Party.

 ## Minigames